Resources for Northbrook businesses

 Cook County created the Community Recovery Initiative in response to the COVID-19 pandemic.
 The Community Recovery Initiative is a comprehensive economic relief program and consists of a variety of supportive services, including the Community Recovery Fund and the Technical Assistance Network to assist small businesses, nonprofits, and independent contractors.
 Get all the details here.
-Applications are closed for the Community Recovery Fund.
-If you applied for the program and have questions, submit them here.

 Community Recovery Fund

 - Targeted for small businesses and independent contractors